Draft Report Released

 The master plan sets out to address key objectives of managing safety and pedestrian circulation, enhancing and protecting the natural values of the reserve and creating a natural entrance to the eastern side of the municipality.

-In summary, the master plan proposes a total of 23 actions over the five-year period to cover the elected themes of safe access and circulation; relaxation and amenities; nature, art and design; and passive recreation.
+In summary, the master plan proposes a total 23 actions over the five year period to cover the elected themes of safe access and circulation; relaxation and amenities; nature, art and design; and passive recreation.
 The actions within the plan address key community concerns around losing open space, losing the natural character of the reserve and pedestrian safety.
 Additionally, the master plan also considers community aspirations recognised through the initial engagement period, such as including options for a heritage walk and providing more amenities that support picnicking and relaxation.

 FAQ